Petrichorean/Bypassed-Virage-Macro/README.md

 Even though this looks sus I'm more dumb than a normal person so I dont even know how to put malware on this stuff, like getting malware from script/code looks pretty hard to make, I'm not onto that stuff.
 I don't even code, I just remove codes to get stuff for free 🤑🤑🤑🤑🤑🤑

-if you dont trust me just remove
+if you dont trust me, download the virage from discord and just remove

 ```
 function1(username) {